JMWAVE

-JMWAVE or JM/WAVE or JM WAVE was the codename for a major secret United States covert operations and intelligence gathering station operated by the Central Intelligence Agency from 1961 until 1968.
+JMWAVE or JM/WAVE or JM WAVE was the codename for a major secret United States covert operations and intelligence gathering station operated by the Central Intelligence Agency (CIA) from 1961 until 1968.
 It was headquartered in Building 25 at the former Naval Air Station Richmond, an airship base in Miami, about 12 miles south of the main campus of the University of Miami on what is the university's present-day South Campus.

 The intelligence facility was also referred to as the CIA's "Miami Station" or "Wave Station."

 History

 JMWAVE began as the operations center for Task Force W, the CIA's unit dedicated to Operation Mongoose, a U.S. effort to overthrow Fidel Castro's Communist government in Cuba.
 JMWAVE was also active in some form during the failed U.S.-sponsored Bay of Pigs invasion of Cuba in April 1961.
 The JMWAVE operation grew out of an earlier fledgling CIA office in Coral Gables.

 The station's activities escalated, reaching their peak in late 1962 and early 1963 around the Cuban Missile Crisis.
 Under Theodore Shackley's leadership from 1962 to 1965, JMWAVE grew to be the largest CIA station in the world outside of the organization's headquarters in Langley, Virginia, with 300 to 400 professional operatives and possibly including about 100 based in Cuba and an estimated 15,000 anti-Castro Cuban exiles on its payroll.
 The CIA was one of Miami's largest employers during this period.
 Exiles were trained in commando tactics, espionage and seamanship and the station supported numerous exile raids on Cuba.